drrh12/decentralized-exchange/arbi250401/README.md

 - Paper trading mode for testing without real funds
 - Detailed logging for debugging and analysis
 - Consideration of exchange fees in spread calculations
-- WebSocket usage to minimize latency
+- Simplified to focus only on BTC/USDT for maximum stability

 ## Disclaimer